Bose QuietComfort Ultra Earbuds (2nd Gen)

 Main Differences

-• Ingress Protection (IP) rating is IPX4 on Bose QuietComfort Ultra Earbuds (2nd Gen) and IP55 on Realme Buds Air 7 Pro.
+• The Ingress Protection rating is IPX4 on the Bose QuietComfort Ultra Earbuds (2nd Gen) and IP55 on the Realme Buds Air 7 Pro.

-• Water resistance is sweat resistant on Bose QuietComfort Ultra Earbuds (2nd Gen) and water resistant on Realme Buds Air 7 Pro.
+• The Bose QuietComfort Ultra Earbuds (2nd Gen) are sweat resistant, while the Realme Buds Air 7 Pro are water resistant.

-• Driver unit size is 9.3 mm on Bose QuietComfort Ultra Earbuds (2nd Gen) and 11 mm on Realme Buds Air 7 Pro.
+• The driver unit size is 9.3 mm on the Bose QuietComfort Ultra Earbuds (2nd Gen) and 11 mm on the Realme Buds Air 7 Pro.

-• Battery life is 6 hours on Bose QuietComfort Ultra Earbuds (2nd Gen) and 8 hours on Realme Buds Air 7 Pro.
+• Battery life is 6 hours on the Bose QuietComfort Ultra Earbuds (2nd Gen) and 8 hours on the Realme Buds Air 7 Pro.

-• Battery life of charging case is 18 hours on Bose QuietComfort Ultra Earbuds (2nd Gen) and 40 hours on Realme Buds Air 7 Pro.
+• Battery life of the charging case is 18 hours on the Bose QuietComfort Ultra Earbuds (2nd Gen) and 40 hours on the Realme Buds Air 7 Pro.

-• Charge time is 1 hour for Bose QuietComfort Ultra Earbuds (2nd Gen) and 1.5 hours for Realme Buds Air 7 Pro.
+• Charge time is 1 hour on the Bose QuietComfort Ultra Earbuds (2nd Gen) and 1.5 hours on the Realme Buds Air 7 Pro.

-• Wireless charging is supported on Bose QuietComfort Ultra Earbuds (2nd Gen) but not on Realme Buds Air 7 Pro.
+• Wireless charging is supported on the Bose QuietComfort Ultra Earbuds (2nd Gen) but not on the Realme Buds Air 7 Pro.

-• Bluetooth version is 5.3 on Bose QuietComfort Ultra Earbuds (2nd Gen) and 5.4 on Realme Buds Air 7 Pro.
+• The Bluetooth version is 5.3 on the Bose QuietComfort Ultra Earbuds (2nd Gen) and 5.4 on the Realme Buds Air 7 Pro.

-• aptX Adaptive is supported on Bose QuietComfort Ultra Earbuds (2nd Gen) but not on Realme Buds Air 7 Pro.
+• aptX Adaptive support is present on the Bose QuietComfort Ultra Earbuds (2nd Gen) but not on the Realme Buds Air 7 Pro.

-• Number of microphones is 8 on Bose QuietComfort Ultra Earbuds (2nd Gen) and 6 on Realme Buds Air 7 Pro.
+• The number of microphones is 8 on the Bose QuietComfort Ultra Earbuds (2nd Gen) and 6 on the Realme Buds Air 7 Pro.

 Specs Comparison